sachinsaxena1996/hotel_booking/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version ruby 2.3.1p112

-* System dependencies
+* System dependencies Rails 5.0.0.1

 * Configuration

 * Database creation
+* To create db :
+  rake db:create

 * Database initialization
+* rails db:migrate

 * How to run the test suite